jonimoi/Peopledetection/README.md

 - OpenCV
 - Telepot

-You also need to setup a account on Telegram and create a bot, afterwards just insert your CHAT_ID in the script and you'll automatically can send messages with your bot.
+You also need to setup a account on Telegram and create a bot, afterwards just insert your CHAT_ID in the script and you can easily send notifications to your Telegramapp if you have notifications activated :-)